Pineapple Recovery Smoothie

 - ¾ cup water or coconut water

-- 1 cup baby kale
+- 1 cup chopped kale

-- 1-2 teaspoons lemon juice
+- 1-2 teaspoons fresh lemon juice

-- 1 knob fresh ginger
+- 1 inch knob fresh ginger

-- 1 teaspoon chia seeds (optional)
+- 1 teaspoon chia seeds, optional